senekor/rust-workshop/final_project/src/web_app/gh_pages.md

   contents: write
 ```

-We're gonna have a single job to run in the default ubuntu environment:
+We're gonna have a single job to run in the default Ubuntu environment:

 ```yml
 jobs: